 Examples of How to Alternate Action and Rest

-Alternating movement with stillness is a tactic you can build into your daily routine.
+By Alternating movement with stillness, you can build a daily routine that is both restful and invigorating.
 It’s not only for spiritual practice.

 For example, we do a lot of work on computers.
-Using a computer screen for long periods is unhealthy.
+If we use a computer screen for long periods is unhealthy.
 So, we schedule breaks every hour.
 At the end of the hour, we get up and walk around for 3 minutes, stretch and rest.

 Another example is the use of music.
 We like to work with music in the background.
 So, when we stop for a break, we also stop the music.
-Silence for just a few minutes makes the music all the more enjoyable when we turn it back on.
+Silence for just a few minutes makes the music even more enjoyable when we turn it back on.

 So, the above pattern creates an environment of action followed by silence.